 A little while ago, I posted a Low Technology DIY showing how to make a Comfrey Compost Tea Maker.
 This black, odourless liquid is the result of a week of that gadget working.
 It’s not a lot, but is highly concentrated goodness.
 I even tasted it and it has, what they call in herbalsim, a ‘protinaceous’ taste.
 That means that it tastes a little like meat!
 The liquid result needs diluting quite a lot, so this first batch went into the aquaponics.
 I’ll keep you up to date with any results.

-Mealworms Mealworms (Mealworm beetle, Tenebrio molitor, Darkling beetle.) are an easy to raise source of protein and nutrients to feed to people, chooks or lizards.
-They are easy to breed and raise and this breeder helps make it even easier and tidier.
+Mealworms Mealworms (Mealworm beetle, Tenebrio molitor, Darkling beetle.) are an easy to raise source of protein and nutrients to feed to people, chickens or lizards.
+They are easy to breed and raise and this breeder design helps make it even easier and tidier.
 This is a design that was shared with me by a friend a while back.
-There are heaps of videos on YouTube showing similar designs with the only differences being the number of drawers which are either 3 or 4.
+There are plenty of videos on YouTube showing similar designs with the only differences being the number of drawers which are either 3 or 4.
+We’ll even be making one ourselves soon.
 There’s little waste and hardly anything that can go off in this breeder.
 Everything besides the plastic can be either composted or put straight onto the garden or, even better, fed to chickens.
-A semi-automatic Mealworm breeding and harvesting thingy can be easily made from a set of plastic drawers from a ‘cheap’ shop and following these instructions..
-Drill some ventilation holes on every side, near to the top of each drawer.
-Cut the middle out of the
+Making it A semi-automatic Mealworm breeding and harvesting thingy can be easily made from a set of plastic drawers from a ‘cheap’ shop and following these instructions.
+Drill some ventilation holes on every side, near to the top

 For a while, I’ve not done any Bokashi composting.
 I just wanted to remind myself of the difference it made.
 Then I forgot to start it again… So, this week, I made up a new batch using 10 kg of wheat bran.
 Here’s how I did it… I put 10 kg of bran into a large tub.
 This is what the bacteria will live on(or in?).
 To this, I added about 2 kg of pre-made bran that was a gift from a friend.
 This contained all the innoculant bacteria I needed.
 I thoroughly mixed all this, breaking up any lumps.
 The next step was to add 5 cups of molasses in a little water then mix this thoroughly through the bran.
 The molasses provides sugars and nutrients to get the bacteria breeding up in huge numbers.
 I then added water, a couple of cups at a time, until the consistency was as you can